monoastro/machineLearningWithC/README.md

 Repository for the "Machine Learning with C" workshop organized by TENSOR.

 # Compilation:
-Open the Makefile and go to the SRC section and write the path of the desired machine learning algorithm.
+1. Open the Makefile and go to SRC and write the path of the desired machine learning algorithm.
+2. Run the command 'make' in the base directory of the project.

 Algorithms covered:
 Linear Regression